 What happens when my pipes freeze?

 Freezing pipes can cause chaos in your house.
-The unusually cold weather means that across the country thousands of us are waking up to cold radiators, no hot water, and a boiler making generally alarming sounds.
+When the winter weather hits, thousands of us find ourselves waking up to cold radiators, no hot water, and a boiler making generally alarming sounds.
 A lot of modern boilers will give error messages to indicate where and what the problem is, unfortunately not all follow this rule and even those that do can be somewhat unreliable.

 The majority of problems caused by the cold are down to condensing boilers, which are prime real estate for freezing to occur.
 As the name suggests, condenser boilers produce condensation as a byproduct of their system.
 This is routed out of your house through a small plastic pipe, but when the temperature drops this pipe is particularly susceptible to freezing.
 If this happens and the condenser pipe does in fact freeze then a blockage is formed and the boiler cannot operate, leaving you to face the cold with no heating or hot water.
 Less than ideal.

 Cast iron pipes of any type are another big problem area to look out for when it comes to freezing concerns.
 As soon as the thermometers drop below 5c, thousands of pipes become vulnerable to the negative effects of low temperatures.
 In London and the South East alone there are around 12,000 miles of cast iron pipes, held together with an incalculable number of joints.
 As we all remember from our school days, cold shrinks and heat expands.
 The pipework is designed to survive a certain amount of this type of movement, however if the temperature drops dramatically then the system of pipes and joints is put under huge pressure as the entire system contracts.
 Joints that have become locked in place over time place tension on the pipes as they attempt to shrink while moving joints are forced to slide apart to compensate, creating gaps for water to escape.
 This is how small cracks turn in to large bursts.